Course Catalogue

 BSM-281 Accounting for Business

-This course is intended for students in the technology-intensive programs where understanding of the basic principles of finance and managerial accounting is essential to future successful contribution to organizational achievement.
-Students are introduced to the accounting system, financial statements, and essential elements of cost and managerial accounting within the context of management decision making.
-Capital investment analysis and other budgeting methods are studied in relation to goal attainment and organizational success.
-The effect of activities in the functional areas of business on the financial viability of the organization is emphasized.
-4-0-4
+This course is intended for students in technology-intensive programs where understanding basic finance and managerial accounting principles is essential for future success.
+Students are introduced to the accounting system, financial statements, and essential elements of cost and managerial accounting within the context of management decision-making.
+Topics include capital investment analysis, budgeting methods, the impact of functional areas on financial viability, and the use of accounting in organizational achievement.

 • Pre Requisite: MATH-107